 In western culture, we tend to judge someone that will not meet our eyes as shifty.
 In Cambodia culture, indirect eye contact is a form of respect and direct eye contact is usually only made with social equals.

 So, want to know how Cambodians greet?
-Watch the video in which Mr. Sophat explains the five positions of the Sampeah to greet in Cambodia.
+Watch the video in which Samphors Iny explains and shows Khmer Greetings.